makew0rld/amfora/README.md

 Amfora aims to be the best looking [Gemini](https://gemini.circumlunar.space/) client with the most features... all in the terminal.
 It does not support Gopher or other non-Web protocols - check out [Bombadillo](http://bombadillo.colorfield.space/) for that.

 It also aims to be completely cross platform, with full Windows support.
-If you're on Windows, I would not reccomend using the default terminal software.
+If you're on Windows, I would not recommend using the default terminal software.
 Maybe use [Cmder](https://cmder.net/) instead?

 It fully passes Sean Conman's client torture test, with exception of the alternate encodings section, as only UTF-8 and ASCII are supported.
 It mostly passes the Egsam test.